David-G96/David-G96.github.io/content/posts/go-at-a-glance/index.md

 If the concurrency in Rust can be described as totally ["Fearless"](https://doc.rust-lang.org/book/ch16-00-concurrency.html), then the concurrency in Go should be described as totally "Effortless".
 Rust has a lot of great tools to support concurrency models, but since Rust doesn't provide any official asynchronous runtimes, you still have to write numerous "async" and ".await" in your Rust programs.
 Plus, you have to choose runtime carefully since you can't run functions on different runtimes.

-However, in Go, garbage collection and asynchronous runtime, the "Gorountine", are both out-of-the-box.
+However, in Go, garbage collection and asynchronous runtime, the "Goroutine", are both out-of-the-box.
 No need to declare any function/closure as "async".
 Just write and use it, smoothly and seamlessly as normal functions.
 Here's an example:

 ``` Go
 package main